github/docs/content/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners.md

 {% data variables.product.prodname_dotcom %} hosts Linux and Windows runners on virtual machines in Microsoft Azure with the {% data variables.product.prodname_actions %} runner application installed.
 The {% data variables.product.prodname_dotcom %}-hosted runner application is a fork of the Azure Pipelines Agent.
 Inbound ICMP packets are blocked for all Azure virtual machines, so ping or traceroute commands might not work. {% data variables.product.prodname_dotcom %} hosts macOS runners in Azure data centers.

-For Linux and Windows runners, GitHub uses `Dadsv5-series` virtual machines.
+For Linux and Windows runners, {% data variables.product.company_short %} uses `Dadsv5-series` virtual machines.
 For more information, see [Dasv5 and Dadsv5-series](https://learn.microsoft.com/en-us/azure/virtual-machines/dasv5-dadsv5-series#dadsv5-series) in the Microsoft Azure documentation.

+GPU runners use `NCasT4_v3-series` virtual machines.
+For more information, see [NCasT4_v3-series](https://learn.microsoft.com/en-us/azure/virtual-machines/nct4-v3-series) in the Microsoft Azure documentation.

 ## Workflow continuity